MelloSec/PhirstPhish/README.md

 #### Overview

 This is a script kit to assist in device code phishing during Azure/O365 penetration tests.
-This tool was made to solve one problem - If you only get one chance, and then kicked out immediately, what would you hope you could get?
+This tool was made to solve one problem - If you only get one chance, and then kicked out immediately, what would you hope you could do?

 We trigger an authentication flow for the graph and request a device code that is used to sign in.
 This will give us an access token, and our refresh token.
 The refresh token allows us to request new access tokens for various other Microsoft services.
 By refreshing new access tokens for Azure Core Management, MSTeams, Outlook, etc, we're able to move from service to service and pillage what we need without signing in multiple times on multiple sites.
 This allows for repid exfiltration of data from multiple avenues quicker than an analyst can triage any forthcoming alert.
 By minting an Outlook token, we can use the account to send emails and control the users mailbox.